 Honey bees are very much attracted by anise hyssop and it is extensively cultivated in the form of a honey herb.
 In addition, the flowers of anise hyssop are also an excellent source of nectar for butterflies.
 On the other hand, wild birds, particularly finches, find the seeds of the plant attractive.
 The flowers as well as the leaves of anise hyssop are both edible.

 In folk herbal medicine, anise hyssop tea has been employed to facilitate the digestive process.
 The Native Americans also used anise hyssop as a medication to cure wounds, fevers, diarrhea and cough.
 The delicately, anise-aromatic leaves are employed in the form of a seasoning, a tea as well as in potpourri.
-Bees have a preference for the purple hued flower spike of this plant and they prepare a light scented honey from the nectar collected from anise hyssop flowers.
+Bees have a preference for the purple hued flower spike of this herb and they prepare a light scented honey from the nectar collected from anise hyssop flowers.

 The leaves of anise hyssop are cardiac (good for the heart) as well as diaphoretic (induces perspiration).
 An infusion prepared from anise hyssop leaves is used to cure colds, feeble heart and other health conditions.
 When the infusion is used in its cold form, it is effective in relieving pains in the chest, for instance, when the lungs are throbbing owing to excessive coughing.
 A poultice prepared with the leaves and stems of anise hyssop may be used to heal burn injuries.

-Besides, therapeutic uses, anise hyssop is also used for culinary purposes, for instance, you may add fresh leaves and flowers of this plant to salads and fruit salads as well as use it in the form of a garnish.
+Besides, therapeutic uses, anise hyssop is also used for culinary purposes, for instance, you may add fresh leaves and flowers of this herb to salads and fruit salads as well as use it in the form of a garnish.
 Alternately, you may use fresh or dried up anise hyssop leaves in accompaniment of chicken, lamb, salmon as well as to make some vegetable dishes like peas.
 Anise hyssop leaves may also act as a substitute of anise or mint in different recipes.

 The flowers of anise hyssop may be used in baking, particularly in tea breads.
 You may also add young leaves of this herb to cool and refreshing summer beverages.